 Right after your orthodontist installs your braces, they will begin explaining everything you need to know to keep them in the best condition possible.
 To do this, they will teach you how to maintain proper oral health and what you can and can’t eat during your treatment.
 Your diet will consist of mainly avoiding hard or sticky foods.

-This diet is slightly stricter during your first week with braces.
+This diet is slightly stricter during your first week with braces in Portland.
 You should refrain from everything spicy or acidic as your mouth will be sore and sensitive during these first few days.
 The orthodontist will recommend you stick to soft foods and nothing too hot or cold, although cold drinks can help in numbing your mouth.